Signs & Signals

 Pedestrian Countdown SignalHere's a document from the US Federal Highway Authority that looks at the safety benefit of pedestrian countdown signals.
 The study results showed that after the implementation of these signals, pedestrian crashes decreased by 9 percent, total crashes decreased by 8 percent and rear-end crashes decreased by 12 percent.

-Q&A - No Pedestrian Crossing
+No Pedestrian Crossing Confusion

-Q&A ImageQ: I am confused by this sign on Pandora Avenue in Victoria that seems to indicate no pedestrian crossing to vehicle traffic yet there is nothing to tell the pedestrian not to cross the street here.
+Q&A ImageQuestion: I am confused by this sign on Pandora Avenue in Victoria that seems to indicate no pedestrian crossing to vehicle traffic yet there is nothing to tell the pedestrian not to cross the street here.
 There is even a wheelchair ramp encouraging pedestrians to cross.
 I suspect that there are more examples of this in the area.
 Can you explain what that sign means?

 VIDEO - Ineffective Warning Signs, What's the Harm?